 Once you’ve arrived at KL Sentral, you can explore shops, restaurants, lounges and even the adjacent NU Sentral Mall while you wait for your next train to Penang.
 Should you want to leave the station, there are plenty of things to do around.
 Little India in Brickfields, for instance, is a 10-minute walk away from the station.

-It’s also a good idea to make a pit stop in Kuala Lumpur before continuing your journey to Penang.
 KL Sentral is well-connected to various parts of the city, and an LRT train leads you directly to the landmark KLCC within 5 minutes.
-While you’re there, there are plenty of things to do in Kuala Lumpur.

-From KL Sentral, the final leg leads to Penang.
-You’ll get onboard another ETS train which winds its way to Butterworth, Penang’s mainland, in approximately 4 hours.
-There are 6 departures daily, with the earliest being 8.03am and the latest being 8.10am.
+From KL Sentral, the second leg leads to Penang.
+You’ll get on board another ETS train which winds its way to Butterworth, Penang’s mainland, in approximately 4 hours.
+There are 6 departures daily, with the earliest being 8.05am and the latest being 8.15pm.

 Upon arriving at Butterworth Station, you’ll need to catch a ferry to the island.
 Tickets for the ferry ride can be purchased at Butterworth Ferry Terminal, which is a 500m walk away from the train station.
-Prices range from approximately RM1-RM2 (~S$0.30-~S$0.60) for a 1-way ticket.
+Prices are RM1/child (~S$0.32) and RM2/adult (~S$0.63) for a one-way ticket.
+With cashless payments at the gates, you can just tap your credit card or e-wallet at the ticket barriers and head onto the ferry.

-Another way to get to the island is via one of the 2 bridges: the Penang Bridge (Jambatan Pulau Pinang) and Sultan Abdul Halim Mu’adzam Shah Bridge.
-You can call a Grab car to Komtar, Penang’s transportation hub on the island in Georgetown, for RM30-RM40 (~S$8.70-~S$11.60) – depending on the size of the car you wish to travel in.
+Another way to get to the island is via one of the 2 bridges: the Penang Bridge (Jambatan Pulau Pinang) and the Sultan Abdul Halim Mu’adzam Shah Bridge.
+You can book a Grab car to Komtar, Penang’s transportation hub on the island in Georgetown, for RM30-40 (~S$9.46-S$12.62), depending on the size of the car you wish to travel in.

-The total duration of the journey from Singapore to Penang Island can vary based on factors such as train schedules, layovers, and potential delays.
-On average, you can expect the entire trip to take around 12 hours for a 1-way journey.
+The total duration from Singapore to Penang Island via train can vary based on factors such as train schedules, layovers, and potential delays.
+On average, you can expect the entire trip to take around 24 hours or longer, depending on which train timings you pick.

 Also, do take note that each leg of the journey would require a separate booking.
 The journey entails several segments, each with its own cost:

-However, do keep in mind that these costs might vary based on factors such as currency exchange rates and any potential fluctuations in ticket prices.
+However, do keep in mind that these costs might vary based on factors such as currency exchange rates and exclude hotel stays along the way.

-Taking the train from Singapore to Penang offers several advantages such as cost-effectiveness, convenient departure and arrival locations, a hassle-free travel experience without airport security checks, and a lower carbon footprint on the environment.
+Taking the train from Singapore to Penang offers several advantages, such as cost-effectiveness, a travel experience without airport security checks, and a lower carbon footprint on the environment.

 However, it comes with drawbacks such as a significantly longer travel time, limited comfort options, less frequent schedules, potential delays, and the need to change trains along the way.